 Start-ups & Football

 Football affects millions of lives, if not billions.
 Yet, most of us can do little to impact the sport beyond supporting our teams from afar.
 We may have harboured dreams of being players as kids, and subsequently, of being coaches (England job anybody?) or commentators.
 Realistically though, these jobs are out of reach if you haven’t been part of the system from your early days.
 How then can we be a part of the sport?
 As a technology enthusiast, my response to this is: start-ups.
-In this article, I’m going to explore ideas for building start-ups centred on innovation in the beautiful game.
+In this article, I’m going to explore ideas for building start-ups centered on innovation in the beautiful game.

 Before exploring start-up opportunities, let’s take a look at some of the well-established methods of making money from football: